 About.

-A great location with private walkway access to over 165 unique businesses.
-Right off Interstate 95 with short drives to both Downtown Providence and Downtown Pawtucket.
+Loft apartments for rent with private walkway access to over 165 unique businesses.
+Right off Interstate 95, a short drive to both Downtown Providence and Downtown Pawtucket.
 A whole new style of loft living.

 Inquire.